SOCIALGYM: A Framework for Benchmarking Social Robot Navigation: Introduction

-The contributions of this work are as follows: \begin{itemize} \item a 2D simulation environment for robot social navigation, \item a complete toolkit that includes robot simulation, human simulation, navigation stack, and simple baseline behaviors, \item OpenAI gym integration to provide a standard interface for many learning approaches, \item a benchmark based on multipolicy decision making for robot social navigation, \item evaluation results and analysis for several reinforcement learning and learning from demonstration approaches for use as baselines for future research, and \item an open source repository for \href{https://github.com/ut-amrl/ut\_multirobot\_sim/tree/social\_gym}{\approach{}}.
+The contributions of this work are as follows: \begin{itemize} \item a 2D simulation environment for robot social navigation, \item a complete toolkit that includes robot simulation, human simulation, navigation stack, and simple baseline behaviors, \item OpenAI gym integration to provide a standard interface for many learning approaches, \item a benchmark based on multipolicy decision making for robot social navigation, and \item evaluation results and analysis for several reinforcement learning and learning from demonstration approaches for use as baselines for future research. \end{itemize}